 MLB asks Florida paper for records in drug probe

-MIAMI (AP) - Major League Baseball officials have asked the Miami New Times for records the alternative newspaper obtained for a story on alleged use of banned substances by several players.
+MIAMI (AP) - Major League Baseball officials have asked the Miami News Times for records the alternative newspaper obtained for a story on alleged use of banned substances by several players.

-New Times editor Chuck Strouse said Tuesday the paper had not yet decided how to respond.
-Strouse described the MLB move as a request only and noted that the league does not have a law enforcement agency's subpoena power.
+Miami New Times editor Chuck Strouse said Tuesday the paper had not yet decided how to respond.
+Strouse described the MLB move as a request and noted that the league does not have legal subpoena power.